Polling bias and undecided voter allocations: US Presidential elections, 2004 - 2016: Surveys, election polling and undecided voters

 \subsection{Data}

 In Section~\ref{und-national-analysis}, we examine the extent to which 2016 was an abnormal presidential election by considering the number of undecided voters relative to previous years.
 To investigate we summarise national polling data in US presidential elections from 2004 onwards, totalling 616 national polls.
-Polls from 2012 and 2016 were obtained from the Huffington Post's Pollster API \citep{HP2016b,Arnold2016}, data for 2008 were retrieved from an archived version of ``Pollster.com'' \citep{HP2009}, and data from 2004 were reconstructed\footnote{ All polls that reported a third party candidate, but did not sum to 100\% of the sample were assumed to be reporting an undecided category equal in size to the remaining proportion.} with polls available from \citep{RCP2004}.
 Publicly available polls that reported a sample size were used.
+Polls from 2012 and 2016 were obtained from the Huffington Post's Pollster API \citep{HP2016b,Arnold2016}, data for 2008 were retrieved from an archived version of ``Pollster.com'' \citep{HP2009}, and data from 2004 were reconstructed with polls available from \citep{RCP2004}.
+Specifically, we reconstructed polls from RealClearPolitics that reported a third party candidate but did not sum to 100\% of the sample, and assumed that the undecided category was equal in size to the remaining proportion.
 In order to model the undecided voters, the majority of polls in each election year needed to report the undecided category (explicitly or implicitly).
 This limited the number of elections that could be analysed to 2004, 2008, 2012, and 2016.

 State level polling data from 2004 to 2016 are used to model polling bias and variance.
 The polls for 2012 and 2016 were obtained from \citet{HP2016b} whilst the polls for 2004 and 2008 were retrieved from US Election Atlas \citep{Leip2008}.
 Polls were included if they occurred up to 35 days prior to their respective election.
 Due to the complexity of our model, state-level elections were only included if they had at least 5 polls in the dataset.
 Whilst other poll repositories exist for 2004 and 2008 state-level election polling data, none consistently reported undecided voter counts.
 In total 1,905 polls, from 129 state-level election races were analysed.
 State-level polling data for US presidential elections where a majority of the polls included an undecided voter category were not found for years prior to 2004 by the authors.